JanKinable/structurizr-objects/README.md

 ### Styles

 Styles are _cascading_, meaning the order of setting the styles is applied.
 The 'Default Styles' are always applied first.
-Custom Styles are set per class, here the order is also deterning.
+Custom Styles are set per class, here the order is also determining.

 #### Default styles